Anti-Inflammatory Diet Plan →

 How to Make Baked Pears

-I have a few simple tips that will help you create the best baked pears.
+I have a few simple tips that will help you create the best glazed pears.
 Because there is a vegan option for this recipe, I’ll explain how to make regular whipped cream and vegan whipped cream.
 Both are equally delicious!
 But first, let’s talk about what type of pears to use.

 Selecting the Pears

-We’re trying to keep the baked pears dessert on the healthier side.
+We’re trying to keep this baked pears dessert on the healthier side.
 As a result, it is low in sugar.
 One way to sweeten this fruit dessert naturally is by using a sweeter variety of pears.

 Sekel Pears Nutrition